SAP explained simply

 Among other things, we use the ABAP component.
 This is an in-house programming language of SAP, which enables individual coding and functional enhancements.

-In addition, we support our customers with useful add-ons to supplement and expand the technical possibilities.
+In addition, we support our customers with useful add-ons to supplement and expand the technical capabilities of SAP software.
 SAP Mail is particularly noteworthy here, as it allows you to manage and send e-mails from within the SAP system.

 SAP Modules and Applications